 First and foremost, remember what your parents always told you – if something seems too good to be true, it probably is.
 Fortunately, there are a few websites you can use to evaluate potentially fraudulent claims, including Quackwatch, Snopes, and HealthNewsReview (which is currently struggling to stay online due to funding issues).
 You can also install the plug-in from NewsGuard.

-Here is a list of websites to avoid – the 10 most visited sites containing health misinformation from News Guard:
+Here are the 10 most visited sites containing health misinformation, as identified by News Guard:

 Can you trust medical information in YouTube videos?